rundeck/rundeck/docs/en/manpages/man1/rd-queue.md

 * `list`
 : list the currently running executions on the server (default action)

+* `follow`
+: Follow the output of the execution specified by ID

 * `kill`
 : kill the execution specified by ID